 Transitioning deeply into the hips, we find a lot of sensation and release.
 This is an area of the body we tend to hold emotional stress from our current state and from past seasons.
 As sensations arise here, breathe and trust the release to create space within you so you can start this new season with a renewed perspective.

-Repeat LUNGE through COW FACE on the other side
+Repeat DRAGONS through SHOELACE on the other side

 Gently transition into a table top shape.
 Take several rounds of cat/cow to loosen up the tissue that surrounds your spine .
 Also, notice the overall release in the hips.
 Noticing where mobility might have increased.

-Repeat THREADED NEEDLE and SHOULDER ROLLOVER on the other side
+Repeat NEEDLE and REVERSE NEEDLE on the other side

 SAVASANA | 7-10 min | Gently roll onto your back from your belly.
 Invite your body and mind into full relaxation here as you surrender to the physical and mental release that your practice has created.
 Take rest.
 Place a blanket on top of the hips/belly for extra support and comfort here.